Shadow AI in Delivery: Risk, reality and the right path

 A structured path to using AI properly

-Step 1: Discover where your time actually goes
+Phase 1: Discover where your time actually goes

 Before introducing any new technology, you need visibility.

-At the end of the day, you cannot optimise what you have not measured.
+You cannot optimise what you have not measured.

-Step 2: Stabilise and cleanse your data
+Phase 2: Stabilise and cleanse your data

-To stabilise your system, focus on fundamentals like:
+Focus on fundamentals like:

 • Standardising status definitions across teams